How does this company make money?

 What does this company depend on?

-Falabella-branded credit card processing infrastructure, peso and sol currency payment systems in each operating country, vendor financing agreements with apparel and electronics suppliers, shopping mall anchor-tenant lease agreements, and consumer credit bureau data access in Chile and Peru.
+Falabella cannot operate without its own branded credit card processing infrastructure, the peso and sol currency payment systems in each country it operates in, vendor financing agreements with the apparel and electronics suppliers stocking its shelves, shopping mall anchor tenant lease agreements that give its large stores their locations, and consumer credit bureau data access in Chile and Peru.

 Who depends on this company?